GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (285).md

 **Effect**: You conjure worms, snakes, and/or a similar creatures (or alternatively, a very long singular thing of a similar nature) which cover an area stretching out 5 yards.

 Anything ending the movement phase inside of or exiting the area of the spell is subject to an attack.
-If wnding the phase inside, it is crushing.
+If ending the phase inside, it is crushing.
 If attempting to exit, it is biting.
 If the attack would qualify to damage armor or is a critical hit, the creature is restrained and grappled by the spell (treat any opposed grapple check result as being equal to the spellcheck die result + spell tier).

 If the spellcheck is a critical success, you may choose to move the area up to .5 yard at the end of each phase.
 Any creatures restrined by the spell remain where they are.